silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 ## Constructing Opaque Keys

+Note: The application layer should have no need for constructing an opaque key.
+The only place we should be explicitly constructing key types is in tests.

 In general, the best way to construct an opaque key is to use the correct constructor for the correct type of opaque key.
 See the [OpaqueKey hierarchy](https://github.com/edx/edx-platform/wiki/Opaque-Keys#opaquekey-hierarchy) to understand what types of keys are available.

 For example: